Kong/developer.konghq.com/app/_gateway_entities/route.md

 You can use a [Server Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) as a routing attribute.

-Incoming requests with a matching hostname set in the TLS connection’s SNI extension would be Routed to this Route.
+Incoming requests with a matching hostname set in the TLS connection’s SNI extension would be routed to this Route.
 As mentioned, SNI routing applies not only to TLS, but also to other protocols carried over TLS, such as HTTPS.
 If multiple SNIs are specified in the Route, any of them can match with the incoming request’s SNI (or relationship between the names).

 The SNI is indicated at TLS handshake time and can't be modified after the TLS connection has been established.
 This means keepalive connections that send multiple requests will have the same SNI hostnames while performing router match (regardless of the `host` header).